Protecting the environment

 A number of additional problems created by this loophole include:

-• The lack of sufficient time to perform long-term studies before the 2020 regulation could have provided critical data to help guide a better-informed decision.
+• The lack of sufficient time to perform long-term studies before the 2020 regulation's implementation could have provided critical data to help guide a better-informed decision.

 • The lack of LSFO and VLSFO options were anticipated to be more readily available to the industry at a near equivalent cost to HFOs (heavy fuel oils).
 This is still many years away.